-Many health care specialists recommend undergoing a complete medical checkup including heart checkup every year.
+Many healthcare specialists recommend undergoing a complete medical checkup, including a heart checkup, every year.
 Your family doctor will examine you every year for all diseases.
-This task is generally performed by primary health care specialist.
+This task is generally performed by a primary health care specialist.
 Your health history, complete physical examination, and some lab tests generally are part of this annual checkup.
-For ruling out the chance of any heart-related disease, the cardiac test is performed.
+For ruling out the chance of any heart-related disease, a cardiac test is performed.
 ECG or Electrocardiogram is the basic test to measure cardiac activity.

 Cardiac Diseases Incidence Ratio

 Various heart diseases are common these days.
-Coronary artery disease (CAD), Arrhythmias, Heart attack, and Pericarditis all are types of heart diseases.
-Heart checkup is thus recommended to rule out the possibility of any of these diseases.
+Coronary artery disease (CAD), arrhythmias, heart attack, and pericarditis are all types of heart diseases.
+A heart checkup is thus recommended to rule out the possibility of any of these diseases.
 If detected earlier, people having a risk of developing heart diseases in the future can undergo lifestyle modifications to live a healthy life.

 To identify all risk factors, family history is usually taken in detail.
-If the disease is common in your family and your ancestors, there are high chances for you to develop the disease at some stage of your life.
+If the disease is common in your family and your ancestors, there is a high chance for you to develop the disease at some stage of your life.
 Family members include blood relations and your elders like grandparents.

 While conducting regular screening tests, blood pressure is also measured.
-High blood pressure is directly associated with cardiac diseases in most of the cases.
+High blood pressure is directly associated with cardiac disease in most cases.
 High blood pressure is considered a risk factor for cardiac diseases.

 High Blood Sugar Levels